sirenmarkets/SIPs/SIPS/sip-14.md

 The submission requirements are below adapt heavily from Uniswap Grants.

 Applicant Name:
 Email Address:
 Telegram or Discord Handle:
 Project Name:
 Please summarize your grant proposal in 140 characters or less:
 Total budget requested:
 Focus Area:
 * Usability
 * Developer Tooling
 * Decentralization
 * RFP
-* Other
-Grant Scope
+* Other Grant Scope

 How beneficial to the SIREN ecosystem?
-Relevant Links
+Relevant Links:
-Grant outcomes and success
+Grant outcomes and success:
-Budget Breakdown
+Budget Breakdown:
-Any attachments
+Any attachments:
-Referral
+Referral:
-Additional Support/Questions
+Additional Support/Questions:

 This has been modelled off the[Uniswap Grants Application](https://airtable.com/shrEXXxXB1humz7VS)